-The Report button will show the protein hit list in a formatted way in an RTF window, where it can be edited, saved or readily copied to another report (i.e. in Word - see also Chapter 9.5).
+The Report button Report will show the protein hit list in a formatted way in an RTF window, where it can be edited, saved or readily copied to another report (i.e., in Word - see also Chapter 10.5).
+The arrow opens a drop-down menu enabling you to save the hit information, either for the selected protein or for all proteins.
+There is also an option to save all terminal residues, please see under 'Analyzing individual hits' below.

-Double-click on a model (hit) name to view the peptide hit results on the 'Hit' tab.
+Double-click on a model (hit) name to view the peptide hit results on the